Civitavecchia (Rome), Italy

 Information Not Currently Available

-Historic Centre of Rome, the Properties of the Holy See in that City Enjoying Extraterritorial Rights and San Paolo Fuori le Mura UNESCO World Heritage Site
+Historic Center of Rome, the Properties of the Holy See in that City Enjoying Extraterritorial Rights & San Paolo Fuori le Mura & Vatican City UNESCO World Heritage Site.